 Sign #3: You Lose it Over Little Things

-We live in a world where numbing is fast becoming a way of life.
+Numbing is becoming a way of life nowadays.
 We numb everything that brings us discomfort—we have anesthetics for physical pain, distractions for emotional suffering, and the false promises of feel-good consumerism.
 We believe these bandages will heal the hurt that’s an inherent part of being human.
 Instead, they’re simply making us more sensitive to our pain.

 The only way we truly heal is by learning to feel again.
 Because when we do, we not only connect back to ourselves, we also connect to our responsibility to the world we live in.